oscardelben/rawler/README.txt

 == TODO

-* Use threads but don't dos servers
+* Follow redirects, but still inform about them
 * Respect robots.txt
 * Export to html